jennur/asteroidod/README.md

 # AsteroidOD
 Further development of AsteroidOD.
-Originally NASAmicro.
+Originally NASAmicro - started as a school project at Noroff.

 Is to be found at http://asteroidod.com